aidev13/screen_assistance/README.md

 ## How to install:

 ## How to use:
 It's simple!
-Once installed you will need to add the following div to you main/index html page...
+Once installed you will need to add the following div to your main/index html page...

 ```html
    <div id="screen_assistance"></div>
 ```

+That's it!